 Ordinary human emotions like greed, fear, jealousy, etc., often guide FOMO.
 Primarily, the following are associated with FOMO;

 - The herd mentality is where a trader decides to conduct a trade or enter an individual market because they notice other traders following a particular pattern when joining the market.

 - Market volatility- Financial markets, especially in the crypto world, are highly volatile.
-In a matter of an hour, a coin may increase with great values.
+In a matter of an hour, a coin may increase with great value.
 As such, many traders want to benefit from the prevailing market conditions.

 - Other investors get the effect of FOMO trading when they experience a series of big winning streaks.
-After earning highly in one investment, the investor looks for another asset, which many people deem fit, and puts their money there.
+After earning highly in one investment, the investor looks for another asset, which many deem fit, and puts their money there.

 - Losses also trigger the FOMO feeling of the investors.
-When they lose in one investment, they want to recover their wealth fast and, as such, make investment decisions using FOMO feelings.
+When they lose one investment, they want to recover their wealth fast and, as such, make investment decisions using FOMO feelings.

 - The social media impact and news rumors also trigger FOMO trades.